cubinet-code/helm-chart-hetznercloud-csi-driver/README.md

+# Hetzner Cloud CSI Helm Chart

-# Helm Chart for Container Storage Interface driver for Hetzner Cloud
+This is a Helm Chart for Container Storage Interface driver for Hetzner Cloud

 The chart only has few values to be configured: